Motorola Edge 70

 Common Features

-• Both products have 4 nm semiconductor size.
+• Both chips are built on a 4 nm semiconductor process.

 Main Differences